CamilaJaviera91/CamilaJaviera91/README.md

 ### ⚡ Fun fact:

-I share my workspace with four amazing cats 🐾 — Shiva, Cali, Roma & Panterito.
-And two wonderful dogs 🐾 — Lobo and Lola.
-Each with their own personality (and sometimes opinions about my code 😸).
+I share my workspace with four amazing cats — Shiva, Cali, Roma & Panterito — and two wonderful dogs — Lobo and Lola.
+Each has their own personality (and sometimes opinions about my code 😸).

 ---